API Endpoints Reference

 A 409 REPLICATION_SUPERSEDED is convergence, not failure: the sender treats it as success and

 completes the replication job.
-It is distinct on the wire from the immutable-tag 409 CONFLICT, which
+It is distinct on the wire from the immutable-tag 409 DENIED, which

 surfaces so the job retries or dead-letters.